Estonian Police and Border Guard Board (PBGB)

 Step 3: Upload the photo

-- This photo will not be on the document, so please, do not photoshop it (e.g. blurring the skin-tone, enhancing eyes etc. )
+- This photo will not be on your e-Residency digital ID card, so please, do not photoshop it (e.g. blurring the skin-tone, enhancing eyes etc. )

 When you submit a bad quality photo, processing of your application will take longer.
 Save your time and time of the processing officer by submitting a good photo from the start.